wp-plugins/leenkme/readme.txt

 Tested up to: 3.0.1
 Stable tag: 1.1.0

-Did your Twitter plugin stop working?
-If so, give leenk.me a try!
-The leenk.me plugin empowers you to automatically publish to your Twitter and Facebook accounts whenever you publish a new post in WordPress. leenk.me uses the most secure APIs available to ensure you are able to post content to your social networks.
+The leenk.me plugin empowers you to publish to your Twitter and Facebook accounts whenever you publish a new post in WordPress. leenk.me uses the most secure APIs available to ensure you are able to post content to your social networks.

 == Description ==